 Please see the AMD Treatments section for more information on approaches for this disease.

 Referral to Vision Rehabilitation

-In the unfortunate situation where patients have lost vision in one or both eyes from retinal disease, or any other cause, patients may benefit from evaluation by the Vision Rehabilitation Service of Mass.
+It is fortunate that patients with lost vision can be referred to and benefit from evaluation by the Vision Rehabilitation Service of Mass.
 Eye and Ear.
-The Vision Rehabilitation Service has offered vision rehabilitation services for more than 25 years to patients with eye conditions that restrict daily activities, mobility, productivity or independence.
+The Vision Rehabilitation Service has offered services for more than 25 years to patients with eye conditions that restrict daily activities, mobility, productivity or independence.
 The goal of vision rehabilitation is to assist patients to effectively use all of their remaining vision.
 It is part of the continuum of ophthalmic care, just as stroke rehabilitation or cardiac rehabilitation is part of the continuum of health care.
 Patients continue to receive treatment from a retinal specialist while participating in rehabilitation.